 When you're taking a video in the Camera app on your iPhone, there's a little white shutter button in the corner that lets you take a still image while you're filming.
-Now, Apple is bringing that same concept over to the FaceTime app in iOS 11, so you can take Live Photos of your friends during video chats.
+Apple has brought that same concept over to the FaceTime app in iOS 11, so you can take Live Photos of your friends during video chats.

 FaceTime, which was first released back in 2010, was an instant hit and very much still is.
 While being able to seamlessly see and talk to your friends and relatives is fantastic, it's always been difficult to capture and share moments with those not in the video call itself.

-Once your FaceTime video call is in motion, wait for whoever you're calling to do something worth sharing and hit the dot in a circle button on the bottom left-hand corner.
+Once your FaceTime video call is in motion, wait for whoever you're calling to do something worth sharing and hit the dot-in-a-circle button on the bottom left-hand corner.
 Both you and they will see a brief toast message stating that a FaceTime Live Photo was taken, while only you will find a saved Live Photo within your Photos app.

 The cool part about this is that it's almost as though you took the photo using the other person's front-facing camera.
 There's no call button in the Live Photo, no mute option, and best of all, your picture won't be in the top right-hand corner.
 Plus, the Live Photo you save will also have the audio attached, so you can get any funny spoken moments with the visuals.

 There's an extremely simple way to prevent someone from taking a FaceTime Live Photo of you — just turn off the Live Photos option in the Settings app under FaceTime.
 This will allow you to take a Live Photo of someone else during FaceTime while preventing anyone from taking one of you.
 Also, updating to iOS 12 on your iPhone will also do the trick, since the option is no longer even available.